huggingface/transformers/README.md

     loss.backward()
     optimizer.step()

-### In PyTorch-Transformers, optimizer and schedules are splitted and instantiated like this:
+### In Transformers, optimizer and schedules are splitted and instantiated like this:
 optimizer = AdamW(model.parameters(), lr=lr, correct_bias=False)  # To reproduce BertAdam specific behavior set correct_bias=False
 scheduler = WarmupLinearSchedule(optimizer, warmup_steps=num_warmup_steps, t_total=num_total_steps)  # PyTorch scheduler
 ### and used like this: